nlpodyssey/spago/README.md

     log.Fatal(err)
   }
 }

 ```

-In this case, we are interested in rendering the graph with [Graphviz](https://www.graphviz.org/) instead of displaying the result of the calculation:
+In this case, we are interested in rendering the resulting graph with [Graphviz](https://www.graphviz.org/):

 ```console
 go run main.go | dot -Tpng -o g.png